• Home

 • In a small saucepan combine the brown sugar and butter.

-• Bring to a boil over medium heat and boil for 1 minute stirring constantly.
+• Bring to a boil over medium heat and boil for only 1 minute, stirring constantly.

-• Transfer to a large mixing bowl and beat in heavy cream.
+• Transfer to a large mixing bowl and beat in heavy cream until smooth.

 • Add powdered sugar 1 cup at a time until completely mixed.
 Add more or less of powdered sugar depending on your preference of spreading consistency.

-• Frost cooled cookies with an offset spatula or butter knife and let cookies sit until frosting has set and hardened.
+• Frost cooled cookies with an offset spatula or butter knife and let cookies sit until frosting has set and hardened, about an hour or so.

 Nutrition